 *Feature in the Female Perspective Competition

-In addition we will hold our very first pitching forum during the 2018 festivals.
+In addition we will hold our fourth pitching forum during the 2021 festival.
 Filmmakers / producers who wish to participate can submit under the respective category.

-WoFF: World of Film International Festival is an annual film festival based in Glasgow, Scotland, UK and currently in its fifth edition.
+WoFF: World of Film International Festival is Glasgow’s annual independent film event, held in October, and currently in its eighth edition.
 Our main focus is to promote independent international cinema and new talent from Scotland, the UK and beyond.
 Our aim is to bring local and Scottish audiences together with filmmakers, producers, artists and cinema enthusiasts from all around the world, in an attempt to discover new talent, showcase their work and generate ideas for future projects.
 WoFF is a non-profit organisation bringing audiences a step closer to international independent cinema and giving voice to young artists.

 First Feature Competition: Successful submissions from first feature film directors.